-Stephen A. Cozen is the founder and chairman of Cozen O'Connor, a Philadelphia-based law firm with 24 offices throughout the United States, the United Kingdom and Canada.
-Under Steve's leadership, the firm has grown from just four attorneys in 1970 to its present complement with more than 600 attorneys.
+Stephen is the founder and chairman of Cozen O'Connor, a Philadelphia-based law firm with 28 offices throughout the United States, the United Kingdom, and Canada.
+The firm has grown from just four attorneys in 1970 to its present complement with more than 700 attorneys.
 Originally a boutique firm focusing on insurance related and commercial litigation, today Cozen O'Connor is a full-service law firm serving its clients' needs in business and corporate matters, securities, bankruptcy, insolvency and restructuring, real estate, tax, public and project finance, health law, labor and employment matters, intellectual property, government relations, and trusts and estates.

-An accomplished litigator and counselor, Steve is a Fellow in the American College of Trial Lawyers, a designation held by only the most respected and experienced court room practitioners, and is a Fellow of the International Academy of Trial Lawyers and Litigation Counsel of America.
+An accomplished litigator and counselor, Steve is a fellow in the American College of Trial Lawyers, a designation held by only the most respected and experienced courtroom practitioners, a fellow of the International Academy of Trial Lawyers, and a senior fellow of the Advisory Board of the Litigation Counsel of America.
 He is also well-recognized as a consummate strategist, an appellate advocate, and is frequently called upon for appellate advice, counsel, and oral advocacy before both state and federal appellate courts.
 Steve is a nationally recognized lecturer and author on a wide variety of legal and litigation issues, and judicial opinions frequently cite his articles and texts as authoritative references.

 In connection with government relations, Steve has, among other things, served as chair of the Department of Energy Advisory Committee on Fire Safety and the Insurance Department Transition Teams for then Governor Rendell in Pennsylvania.